Hedge your bets

 assets that are not traded on an open market, they can be harder to

-if the asset devalues or an investor wants to withdraw some or all
+if the asset devalues or you want to withdraw some or all of your

 - Concentration risk - If a fund has a

 concentration of assets in a single market there is a greater risk